 There is a common misconception that skin cancer only affects older people.
 In reality, skin cancer can affect anyone of any age!
 In fact, the most common form of cancer in young Australians is melanoma - the deadliest form of skin cancer.

 So, do young people need a skin cancer check?
 And if so, from what age?
-Skin Cancer Doctor Alvin Prakash explains in this short video.
+Dr Alvin Prakash explains in this short video.

 Watch the full video now: